Common mistakes entrepreneurs make in managing their inventory, and how to correct them

 The first mistake is having too much inventory.
 It’s tempting to stock up on all of your products, but warehouse space is not cheap, and the longer a product sits without being sold, the easier it could become damaged or even obsolete.
 You might have to end up selling it for way less than it is worth or selling it to an overseas liquidator.

-To avoid this mistake, figure out your most popular items and always have a lot in stock of those.
+To avoid this mistake, figure out your most popular items and always have a lot in the stock of those.
 Try to project exactly how much you will need for your other products as well, so you can order just how much you need and not have an excess.

 2. Incorrectly tracking your inventory